(ran PC edition)

 Rodriguez's father, Gregorio Rodriguez, said he does not remember delivering a letter to Hicks the day his son left, nor does he know where his son is.

 "We have suffered, we have gone through hell," said Rodriguez, who says his son fled with the baby because he was treated unfairly by law enforcement and by the court system and because, at the time, Hicks was an unfit mother.

 According to the elder Rodriguez, who lives in Odessa in Pasco County, Hicks was given custody of Jeanice in a hearing during which neither his son nor his son's lawyer was present.
 He said Rodriguez fled after learning of the court's decision.

 "What they did was against the law," Rodriguez said.
 "They made a bad man out of a good man."

 Hicks, who lives in Citrus Park, contends there was a mixup in communication and the hearing was to have been rescheduled.

-Over the years Hicks, 36, has stayed in touch with various FBI agents assigned to the case while also following up on any leads that have come her way, though none has panned out.
+Over the years, Hicks, 36, has stayed in touch with various FBI agents assigned to the case while also following up on any leads that have come her way, though they haven't panned out.

-Hicks asks anyone who might have pictures of Rodriguez between the ages of 13 and 18 to send them to a post office box so she can give them to the National Center for Missing and Exploited Children.
+Hicks asks anyone with pictures of Rodriguez between the ages of 13 and 18 to send them so she can give them to the National Center for Missing and Exploited Children.

-Officials there say they can do an age progression from the parents' photos that will give them an idea of how Jeanice might look now.
+Officials there can use the parents' photos to give them an idea of how Jeanice might look now.